MissouriMRR/docs/subteams/simulation/installation/docker/installing_docker.md

 **You will need to restart your terminal/shell for the installation to complete.**

-#### Building Containers
+## Building Containers

 To simplify (most) of environment setup, we have [containerized](https://en.wikipedia.org/wiki/Containerization_(computing)) our environment.
 Specifically, we use [Podman](https://podman.io), which is pretty much the same as its more popular counterpart, [Docker](https://www.docker.com).
-(Podman and Docker both follow the [Open Container Initiative](https://opencontainers.org) standards, so they are largely interchangable.)
+(Podman and Docker both follow the [Open Container Initiative](https://opencontainers.org) standards, so they are largely interchangeable.)

 We use a companion command called `podman-compose` (similar to `docker-compose`) that allows us to define how to run our containers in a `compose.yml` file.